xmh1011/SerzurePrediction4CHB-MIT/README.md

 # CNNs-on-CHB-MIT
 The project is about applying CNNs to EEG data from CHB-MIT to predict seizure.
-It's a group project assigned at UNIVERSITA' DI CAMERINO for computer science bachelor.
+It is a group project assigned at UNIVERSITA' DI CAMERINO for computer science bachelor.
-The objective of the project was to try to replicate the result obtained in the paper:
+The objective of the project was to try to replicate the result in the paper:
 [Truong, Nhan Duy, et al. "Convolutional neural networks for seizure prediction using intracranial and scalp electroencephalogram."
 Neural Networks 105 (2018): 104-111.](https://www.sciencedirect.com/science/article/pii/S0893608018301485)

-The algorithm consist to create spectograms of the data and than use them with a CNN model to predict seizure.
+The algorithm consist of create spectograms of the data and then using them with a CNN model to predict seizure.

-More information are in [presentazione.pdf](presentazione.pdf) and [relazione.pdf](relazione.pdf).
-The two file are respectively the presentation and the relation of the work in italian language.
+More information are in [presentazione.pdf](presentazione.pdf) and [paper.pdf](Convolutional neural networks for seizure prediction using scalp electroencephalogram.pdf).
+The two files are respectively the presentation and the relation of the work in italian language.

 ## Getting Started

 ### Prerequisites
-In the project anaconda was used to managed the packages.
+In the project, anaconda was used to manage the packages.
 Packages required:

 * keras 2.2.2
 * python 3.6.6